Wakoma/docs/docs/installation.md

 Other options, that can be overriden can be found in `roles/<service>/defaults/main.yml`.
-The most important variables are described in [configuration section](configuration.md) and can be found in `roles/common/defaults/main.yml`
+The most important variables are described in [configuration section](configuration.md) and can be found in `roles/lokal/defaults/main.yml`

 ## Services

 The services are hidden in `roles` folder (ansible required naming).
-You can find there the `base` service and `common` service used only as a source of configuration and optional services in other folders.
+You can find there the `base` service and `lokal` service used only as a source of configuration and optional services in other folders.
 You define which services to install in your `hosts/` file (per-server).
 Add/remove any desired services in `vars:services` list.
-No need to specify either base or common.
+No need to specify either base or lokal.
 They are both installed automatically.

 ### Installation